ParaToolsInc/taucmdr/_sources/pre-commit-hooks.txt

 ------------

 TAU Commander developers and contributors should enable the local git hooks.
-The purpose of these hooks is to catch simple style, syntax, and other miscelaneous errors before they are committed to the repository and free up CI testing resources to find more complicate problems.
+The purpose of these hooks is to catch simple style, syntax, and other miscellaneous errors before they are committed to the repository and free up CI testing resources to find more complicate problems.
 The hooks will only check files (and the specific lines of code) touched in a given commit, and, therefore, can be used to help incrementally implement new style standards or other requirements.